farhannaqib/farhannaqib/README.md

 📚 I’m currently learning Golang

 ### Projects
 Some projects below are only available through a request due to academic integrity guidelines.
-Projects are sorted by time started.
+Projects are sorted by time last worked on.

 #### Projects -
 - [sos3](https://github.com/farhannaqib/sos3): A minimalist operating system designed to run on a Raspberry Pi 3B